wassimseif/wassimseif.github.io/content/posts/torchtitan/index.md

 ## 3. Next Steps

-If you are interested in learning more about Torchtitan, I would recommend reading the [paper](https://arxiv.org/abs/2410.06511) it's quite detailed and it explains the techniques implemented in the library in detail.
+If you are interested in learning more about ***Torchtitan***, I would recommend reading the [paper](https://arxiv.org/abs/2410.06511).
+It explains, in detail, the techniques implemented in the library.

-Also, checkout the Github [repo](https://github.com/pytorch/torchtitan), In the supplementary materials of the paper you'll find code sections for a technique implemented so you can use this to understand the repository better.
+Also, checkout the Github [repo](https://github.com/pytorch/torchtitan).
+In the supplementary materials of the paper you'll find code sections for a technique implemented so you can use this to understand the repository better.